ian-fox/whatthefox.dev/content/posts/norwegian-keyboard/index.md

 Event: time 1732611073.702170, type 1 (EV_KEY), code 86 (KEY_102ND), value 1
 ```

-From this we can see that the scancode we want to remap is 0x56[^hex].
+From this we can see that the scancode we want to remap is 0x56.{% sidenote() %}
+The scancode is printed in hex even though it doesn't have the leading 0x for some reason.
+{% end %}

 ## Finding the keyboard